 This is rarely the case.
-The Software Systems Group d is designed to help you solve your problems.
-The group may attempt to provide you with alternatives to developing an application, such as recommendations for purchasing a third-party application, working with PeopleSoft, or working with another existing system currently in use.
+The Software Systems Group is designed to help you solve your problems.
+The group may attempt to provide you with alternatives to developing an application, such as recommendations for purchasing a third-party application, working with Campus Solutions, or working with another existing system currently in use.

 What server-side languages do you support?

-Why don’t you support .Net / Java / Python / Lisp / Smalltalk / MyFavoriteLanguage?
+Why don't you build in .NET / Java / Python / PHP / Lisp / Smalltalk / MyFavoriteLanguage?